-The Board aims to ensure that shareholders are kept informed of all major developments affecting the Company.
-Information is communicated to shareholders as follows:
+The Board aims to ensure that Shareholders are kept informed of all major developments affecting the Company.
+Information is communicated to Shareholders as follows:

-- as the Company is a disclosing entity, regular announcements are made to the Australian Stock Exchange in accordance with the Company's continuous disclosure policy, including quarterly cash flow reports, half-year audit reviewed accounts, year-end audited accounts and an Annual Report; - the Board ensures the Annual Report includes relevant information about the operations of the Company during the year, changes in the state of affairs and details of future developments; - shareholders are advised in writing of key issues affecting the Company by effective use of the Company's share registry; - any proposed major changes in the Company's affairs are submitted to a vote of shareholders, as required by the Corporations Act 2001; - the Board encourages full participation of shareholders at the Annual General Meeting to ensure a high level of accountability and identification of the Company's strategies and goals.
-All shareholders who are unable to attend these meetings are encouraged to communicate or ask questions by writing to the Company; and - the external auditor is requested to attend the annual general meetings to answer any questions concerning the audit and the content of the auditor's report.
+- as the Company is a disclosing entity, regular announcements are made to the Australian Stock Exchange in accordance with the Company's continuous disclosure policy, including quarterly cash flow reports, half-year audit reviewed accounts, year-end audited accounts and an Annual Report; - the Board ensures the Annual Report includes relevant information about the operations of the Company during the year, changes in the state of affairs and details of future developments; - any proposed major changes in the Company's affairs are submitted to a vote of Shareholders, as required by the Corporations Act 2001; - the Board encourages full participation of Shareholders at the Annual General Meeting to ensure a high level of accountability and identification of the Company's strategies and goals.
+All Shareholders who are unable to attend these meetings are encouraged to communicate or ask questions by writing to the Company; and - the external auditor is requested to attend the annual general meetings to answer any questions concerning the audit and the content of the auditor's report.